ikranhaji/Wanderwise/journals/jeny_kim.md

+May 25th, 2023 - Wednesday
+    Paul started driving, finished listing the detail view.
+    Jeny took chare of driving, worked on redirected the pages.

+May 24th, 2023 - Wednesday
+    Ikran started driving, finishing saving recommendations to profile.
+    Paul took charge of driving, worked as a group for additional input.
+    Paul started the listing of the detail view.

+May 23rd, 2023 - Tuesday
+    Jason started driving, finished front-end auth.
+    Ikran took charge of driving, worked as a group for additional input.
+    Ikran accomplished the POST recomendations to the Chat GPT API.

+May 22nd, 2023 - Monday
+    Jason was driving, worked as a group for additional input.
+    Jason started the front-end auth.

 May 18th, 2023 - Thursday
     Jeny was driving, worked as a group for additional input.
     Jeny created recommendation details and authentication tokens.